Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Transitions connect ideas smoothly, ensuring logical flow and making arguments easier to follow. - What does a box plot display?
+Rationale: Transitions connect ideas smoothly, ensuring logical flow and making arguments easier to follow.

 A. Grammar rules